City Lights (2007 TV series)

 City Lights is a British comedy-drama broadcast on ITV starring Robson Green and Mark Benton.
-The show is a sequel to the 2006 series Northern Lights (a spin-off of the Christmas special Christmas Lights), and a prequel to the 2008 TV film Clash of the Santas.
+The show is a sequel to the 2006 series Northern Lights (itself a spin-off of the Christmas special Christmas Lights), and a prequel to the 2008 TV film Clash of the Santas.

 Plot

-As in the previous series, Green and Benton play Colin Armstrong and Howie Scott, two best friends since childhood who are married to two sisters, Jackie (played by Nicola Stephenson) and Pauline (played by Siân Reeves).
-The series commences with the two friends being the only witnesses to a gangland shooting, and after the police fail to catch the culprit, and the families' houses are set alight, the families are forced to go on the witness protection programme, which relocates them to London.
-They are forced to change their names, with Colin choosing Brad Shearer, a reference to Newcastle United F.C. player Alan Shearer, and Howie choosing the name Duncan Carr, not realising he didn't have to stick to the suggestion list.
-He requests a change of name but it's too late.
-He decides to get people to call him by his middle name which is Wayne but then realises that it now sounds like the curse word 'wanker'.
+As in the previous series, Green and Benton play Colin Armstrong and Howie Scott, two best friends since childhood who are married to two sisters, Jackie (Nicola Stephenson) and Pauline (Siân Reeves).
+The series begins with the two friends being the only witnesses to a gangland shooting, and after the police fail to catch the culprit, and the families' houses are set alight, they are forced to go into the witness protection programme, which relocates them to London.
+They are forced to change their names, with Colin choosing Brad Shearer, a reference to Newcastle United F.C. player Alan Shearer, and Howie choosing the name Duncan Carr, not realising he did not have to stick to the suggestion list.
+He requests a change of name but it is too late.
+He decides to get people to call him by his middle name, Wayne, but then realises that it now sounds like the curse word "wanker".

 It is also revealed that Pauline is having an affair with a workmate, although Howie is unaware of this.
 This develops later in the series as, separated from her lover, she develops an attraction to the police officer who first dealt with their case, DS Tate, failing to realise that he is being blackmailed by the criminal who is after the two families, Sweeney, who has bought up his gambling debts.

 As the problems between the two families worsen, Colin and Howie make numerous accidental references to others that reveal their true names and origins.
-Both of their relationships with their wives also become strenuous, after it is revealed that Colin was married prior to marrying Jackie, yet never revealed the fact to her.
-Howie is also in trouble as he was best man at the wedding and failed to disclose the fact to Jackie or Pauline.
+Both of their relationships with their wives also become strenuous after it is revealed that Colin was married before marrying Jackie, yet never revealed this to her.
+Howie is also in trouble, as he was best man at the wedding and failed to disclose the fact to Jackie or Pauline.

 While Jackie forgives Colin, Howie and Pauline's relationship seems to be over after she disappears without trace, spending the day with DS Tate, unaware that he is revealing her location to Sweeney.
 However, DS Tate changes his mind and decides not to take her to an agreed meeting place with Sweeney.
 Pauline phones Howie to tell him that their relationship is over, unaware that her call is being listened to by the police, who believe that she has been kidnapped.